sinorga/MuranoCLI/docs/basic_example.rst

 how to interpret the snippet of Lua code.

-If you run the ``status`` command, you should see that there's now one file modified locally (the event handler that we must edited) that is not synced with the corresponding event handler on Murano.
+If you run the ``status`` command, you should see that there's now one file modified locally (the event handler that we just edited) that is not synced with the corresponding event handler on Murano.

 .. code-block:: text